freebasic/fbc/FreeBASIC/readme.txt

       installed (or follow the DOS guide below if nothing works).

     - Type "fbc" (without quotes) to see a list of options.
-To compile the hello example type: "fbc examples/misc/hello.bas", the hello executable file will be created at the "examples/misc" dir.
+To compile the hello example type: "fbc examples\misc\hello.bas", the hello executable file will be created at the "examples\misc" dir.

   o Linux version: